-Where will you and I be then?
-Will our songs be with sorrow or mirth?
-Where are we now, When we're oh so near Being buried 'neath six feet of earth?
+Where will you and they be then?
+Will your songs be with sorrow or mirth?
+Where are you now, When you're oh so near 'Neath your own six feet of cold earth?

-The time will come when life will toll, With an end of the songs warriors sing In this star-spangled world Of make-believe, Where our goal was some gilded ring.
+The time will come when God will call An end to the cries warriors sing In this star-spangled world Of make-believe, Where the goal is some gilded ring